 3. Tax Preparer

 Dependability is also an ISFJ trait that is essential to this profession, as clients count on tax preparers to ensure that their taxes are filed on time, accurately, and in compliance with the tax code.
 Tax preparers typically hold a bachelor’s degree in accounting or a related field.
-Many choose to attain additional certification, such as becoming a Certified Public Accountant.
+Many choose to obtain additional certification, such as a licensure as a Certified Public Accountant.

 4. Insurance Adjuster, Examiner, or Investigator